hall-of-code/Kakapo-Lang/overview_able.md

 # Knife Concepts
-This is an better Version of Knife - an overviewable Concept Description of an easy readable `not Indention-level` and `not bracket-based`.
+This is an better Version of Knife - an overviewable Concept Description of an easy readable `not Indention-level` and `not only bracket-based`.

 ## Comments
 Comments are complete Ignored by the Compiler/Interpreter.